Septarian Nodule: Properties, Facts and Photos

-The meaning of 'septarian' comes from the Latin word 'septum', which means a dividing partition between two tissues or cavities.
+The word 'septarian' comes from the Latin word 'septum,' meaning a dividing partition between two tissues or cavities.

-Septarian, correctly known as a septarian nodule or concretion, is distinctive, takes on a high polish, and is classed as a rock, not a mineral.
+Septarian, correctly known as a septarian nodule or concretion, is a rock, not a mineral.

-Septarian nodules are made up primarily of three different minerals.
+Septarian nodules are composed primarily of three different minerals.
 The yellow crystals are calcite, the brown lines are aragonite or siderite and the outer shell is limestone.

 Septarian is sometimes likened to a prehistoric mud ball because of how it formed.